hpi-schul-cloud/e2e-system-tests/docs/tags.md

 - **@unstable_test:** These are tests that have been identified as unstable.
 They may fail intermittently due to issues in either the staging or development environments.
 This tag helps in identifying flaky tests that require attention.

-- **@group-A:** This tag is used for grouping the certain feature files into 'group-A' for the parallel tests execution in CI.
+- **@group-A:** This tag is used for grouping the certain feature files into 'group-A' for the parallel tests execution in the CI/Github actions.

-- **@group-B:** This tag is used for grouping the certain feature files into 'group-B' for the parallel tests execution in CI.
+- **@group-B:** This tag is used for grouping the certain feature files into 'group-B' for the parallel tests execution in the CI/Github actions.

 ## Tag Hierarchy and Inheritance